ByronAP/NOMAD/IMPLEMENTATION.md

 - Attribute types under the `Nomad.Net.Attributes` namespace provide optional metadata:
   - `NomadFieldAttribute` – explicit field identifiers.
   - `NomadIgnoreAttribute` – skip a member.
   - `NomadMetaAttribute` – custom metadata similar to JSON annotations.
-Use `NomadMeta("Resolver", "My.Custom.Resolver")` on a type to specify a custom resolver.
+  - `NomadResolverAttribute` – specify a custom `INomadTypeInfoResolver` for a type using `NomadResolver("My.Custom.Resolver")`.

 ## Using the Library